-In July 2006, the Financial Accounting Standards Board (FASB) issued FASB Interpretation No. 48 (FIN No. 48), Accounting for Uncertainty in Income Taxes, which clarifies SFAS No. 109 and prescribes a recognition threshold and measurement process for recording in the financial statements uncertain tax positions taken or expected to be taken in a tax return.
-FIN No. 48 also provides guidance on the derecognition, classification, accounting in interim periods, and disclosure requirements for uncertain tax positions.
-In our initial application, FIN No. 48 will be applied to all tax positions for which the statute of limitations remains open.
+In July 2006, the Financial Accounting Standards Board ("FASB") issued FASB Interpretation No. 48 ("FIN 48"), Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109, which clarifies SFAS No. 109 and prescribes a recognition threshold and measurement process for recording in financial statements uncertain tax positions taken or expected to be taken in a tax return.
+FIN 48 also provides guidance on the derecognition, classification, accounting in interim periods, and disclosure requirements for uncertain tax positions.
+In our initial application, FIN 48 was applied to all tax positions for which the statute of limitations remains open.
 Only tax positions that meet the more-likely-than-not recognition threshold at adoption date will be recognized or continue to be recognized.
-The accounting provisions of FIN No. 48 were effective for us beginning January 1, 2007.
-We have not determined the effect, if any, that the adoption of FIN No. 48 will have on our financial position and results of operations.
+The accounting provisions of FIN 48 were effective for us beginning January 1, 2007.
+The cumulative effect of adopting FIN 48, as discussed further in Note I, was recorded in retained earnings and other accounts as applicable.

-In September 2006, the FASB issued FASB Statement No. 157 (SFAS No. 157), Fair Value Measurements.
-SFAS No.157 proscribes a single definition of fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+In September 2006, the FASB issued FASB Statement No. 157 ("SFAS No. 157"), Fair Value Measurements.
+SFAS No. 157 proscribes a single definition of fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The accounting provisions of SFAS No. 157 will be effective for us beginning January 1, 2008.
-We do not believe the adoption of SFAS No. 157 will have a material impact on our financial condition or results of operations.
+We do not believe the adoption of SFAS No. 157 will have a material impact on our financial position, results of operations, or cash flows.